kgn3400/calendar_merge/readme.md

 # Calendar merge helper

 <br/>
-The calendar merge helper allows you to create an overall overview for one or more calendars.
-For a certain number of days into the future and a maximum number of events.
+The Calendar Merge Helper gives you a complete overview by combining events from one or more calendars.
+You can set how many days ahead to include and limit the maximum number of events shown.

-There will be created a calendar with the merged calendar events and a main sensor with the number of calendar events.
-And attributes with events formatted and raw to create the markdown text or used a template.
+The helper creates a merged calendar with all relevant events, plus a main sensor that shows the total number of upcoming events.
+It also provides attributes with both formatted and raw event data, making it easy to generate markdown text or use templates.

-And for each event there will be created a sensor with a postfix _event_0 to _event_x with the summary and the event date.
+Additionally, for each event, an individual sensor is created (with names like _event_0, _event_1, etc.) containing the event summary and date.

-Please note that changes to the monitored calendars first will be reflected in the Calendar merge helper within a couple of minutes.
+Please note: Changes made to the monitored calendars may take a few minutes to appear in the Calendar Merge Helper.

 ## Installation

-For installation search for Calendar merge helper and download.
+For installation search for Calendar merge helper in HACS and download.
 Or click
 [![My Home Assistant](https://img.shields.io/badge/Home%20Assistant-%2341BDF5.svg?style=flat&logo=home-assistant&label=Add%20to%20HACS)](https://my.home-assistant.io/redirect/hacs_repository/?owner=kgn3400&repository=calendar_merge&category=integration)